sip5060.net / en es

 pjsip set logger on

-The first thing I migrated was the config for my two SIP phones (Snom 300
+The first thing I migrated was the config for my two SIP phones (Snom 300 and Snom D715).

 The original config for them in sip.conf